 Only Japanese citizens and foreign nationals with long-term residence status will be allowed to enter Japan.
-People with “exceptional circumstances” and athletes and coaches who will be competing in the Olympics are allowed to enter Japan.
+People with “exceptional circumstances” and athletes and coaches who will be competing in the Olympics are also allowed to enter Japan.
 For those Japanese citizens and foreign residents that have visited the UK or South Africa within the last 14 days, they will be required to prove a negative test withing 72 hours of departure to Japan, test negative upon arrival, quarantine for 3 days at a designated location and then quarantine at home for 11 days.
 People entering Japan with “exceptional circumstances” and Olympic athletes and coaches will have to quarantine for 14 days at a quarantine hotel.

 For those Japanese citizens and foreign nationals with long-term residence status who have not visited the UK and South Africa, they will have to show proof of a negative test within 72 hours of departure for Japan, test negative upon arrival in Japan and are not allowed to use public transportation for 14 days and quarantine at home for 14 days.